Piffek/multilanguage-page/README.md

 ```

-You may use this variable in HTML
+You may use this variable in HTML and edit example text in navbar, menu etc.

 Example: